 As a professional belly dancer here in Orlando, FL I have had to change the way I think about nutrition, especially within the last 12 months after being diagnosed with IC.
-IC is a bladder disease that is becoming more and more common in women in their 20’s here in the USA, and is in a nutshell, is the sensitivity to processed, hormone filled, antibiotic ridden, “foods”.
-Nutrition for Professional Belly Dancers is something that will benefit us all in knowing.
+IC is a bladder disease that is becoming more and more common in women in their 20’s here in the USA and is, in a nutshell, the sensitivity to processed, hormone-filled, antibiotic-ridden, “foods” that irritate one’s bladder.
+Talking about nutrition for Professional Belly Dancers is something that will benefit us all in knowing.

-So if you are wondering what my last year of research about food, nutrition, and how your body can benefit from these 6 facts I learned while finding ways to better care for my body as a professional belly dancer, then read below!
+So if you are wondering what my last year of research about food, nutrition, and how your body can benefit from these, read these 6 facts I learned while finding ways to better care for my body as a professional belly dancer below!

 1. Feed your body often and on a regular schedule

-This is one that old school minds have a hard time with.
-It has been proven again and again, that if you eat 6 balanced meals a day rather than 3, or skipping meals, and etc… that your metabolism experiences a major boost, your body is fueled all throughout the day instead of experiencing low energy at some point, and you your body gains a more regular digestive schedule.
+This is one that old-school minds have a hard time with.
+It has been proven again and again, that if you eat 6 balanced meals a day rather than 3, or skipping meals, and etc… that your metabolism experiences a major boost.
+Your body will feel fueled all day instead of experiencing low energy at some point, and your body gains a more regular digestive schedule.

 2. Forget carbs and fat and calories….
 READ INGREDIENTS!